-Have you received an email from someone claiming to have video proof that you’ve been watching adult videos on your computer and a threat to send the video to your contact list unless you pay them?
+Have you received an email from someone claiming to have video proof that you’ve been watching adult videos on your computer and now they’re threatening to send the video to your contact list unless you pay them?

 To prove the threat is credible, the email sender may even show you a password that you currently use or have used in the past.

-✅ Good news: This is a scam.
-The email sender does not have video of you.
+✅ Good news: The email sender does not have video of you.

 ❌ Bad news: The password for one or more of your online accounts has been compromised.